Enalean/tuleap-documentation-en/languages/en/developer-guide/quick-start/run-tuleap.rst

 * ``make dev-setup``: This command generates some needed passwords (mysql, ldap, …) and creates data containers.
 Those data containers are used as volumes to persist data (files, db, …).
 This command needs to be run only once.
-* ``make start-dns``: This command starts dnsdock that will resolve names for our docker containers.
-This command needs to be run before you run ``make start``.
 * ``make start``: This command is a wrapper around ``docker-compose up``.
 It starts 3 containers: ``web`` for the front end, ``ldap`` to manage users in an OpenLDAP server, and ``db`` for the mysql server.

-  You can issue the following command in order to check that all four containers are started:
+  You can issue the following command in order to check that all containers are started:

   .. code-block:: bash

     $ docker ps --format "{{.ID}}: {{.Names}} — {{.Image}} {{.Ports}}"
-    7ac93f72dbb6: dnsdock — tonistiigi/dnsdock 172.17.42.1:53->53/udp
     149428f796ea: tuleap-web — enalean/tuleap-aio-dev:nodb 22/tcp, 80/tcp, 443/tcp
     7cd1e645b3a9: tuleap_ldap_1 — enalean/ldap:latest 389/tcp, 636/tcp
     9d026f381fbf: tuleap_db_1 — mysql:5.5 3306/tcp

-* ``npm install``: Install the packages needed to build javascript/CSS code.

-* ``npm run build``: Generate the javascript and CSS files to be used by the browser. you need to run this command everytime a javascript file or a SCSS file is updated (either by you or if you switch to a branch).
+* ``make post-checkout``: Install npm dependencies, generate the javascript and CSS files to be used by the browser, deploy gettext translation...
+You need to run this command everytime you switch a branch.

 ..
 NOTE:: Docker images are read-only, and every modification to the OS will be
     lost at reboot.
 If you need to add/change anything and make it persistant, fork